Neurofibromatosis: Types, Symptoms, Causes and its Treatment with Cannabis!

 NF1

 NF1 is the most common type of Neurofibromatosis.
-It is also known as Recklinghausen disease, which causes multiple tan patches or light brown skin and neurofibromas that are the fleshy growths on or under the skin.
+It is also known as Recklinghausen disease, which causes multiple tan patches or light brown skin and neurofibromas which are the fleshy growths on or under the skin.

 It can also lead to deformed or enlarged bones and spine curvature.
 Occasionally the tumors may develop in the brain, spinal cord, or cranial nerves.